Control strategies for magnetized plasma: a polar coordinates framework: Introduction

 where

-is a running cost function, $\hat{f}$ is a given target distribution discussed next, $\psi(\xx,\vvel)$ is a function of the state variables, $\Omega=\Omega_x \times \Omega_v$, $t_f$ is a final prescribed time, and $\gamma$ a weight penalizing the magnitude of the control given by the external magnetic field $\BB_{ext}$.
+is a running cost function, $\hat{f}$ is a given target distribution discussed next, $\psi(\xx,\vvel)$ is a function of the state variables, $t_f$ is a final prescribed time, and $\gamma$ a weight penalizing the magnitude of the control given by the external magnetic field $\BB_{ext}$.
 The scope of the functional in \eqref{eq:control_pb} is to force the distribution function or its moments towards desired values through the choice of the function $\psi(\xx,\vvel)$.
-Many effort have been made in this direction, studying the problem from a theoretical view point as in \cite{bartsch2024controlling, knopf2020optimal, caprino2012magnetic, han-kwan2010tokamak, weber2021optimal}, and from a numerical perspective as in \cite{einkemmer2024vlasov, einkemmer2025control}.
+Specifically, we aim at reducing the thermal energy and/or the mass at the boundaries of the domain, where excess energy or particle accumulation can create strong gradients or localized instabilities.
+Many efforts have been made in this direction, studying the problem from a theoretical viewpoint as in \cite{bartsch2024controlling, knopf2020optimal, caprino2012magnetic, han-kwan2010tokamak, weber2021optimal}, and from a numerical perspective as in \cite{einkemmer2024vlasov, einkemmer2025control}.
 The aim of the present paper is to provide an overview of the results introduced in \cite{albi2025instantaneous,albi2025robust}, reformulating the various control strategies in a two-dimensional framework using polar coordinates.
 While Cartesian formulations remain widely used, they often fail to exploit the inherent symmetries of confinement devices.
 In contrast, polar coordinates provide a more natural description of the plasma geometry, especially in Tokamak-like configurations.
 This choice not only simplifies the representation of magnetic field lines and flux surfaces but also enhances the efficiency and accuracy of numerical discretization.
 The idea is to construct a piecewise constant control in space by introducing a computational grid composed of cells.
 In the approach introduced in \cite{albi2025instantaneous}, the control is directly derived as a piecewise constant function within each cell.
 This strategy is straightforward to implement and ensures that the control can be incorporated efficiently into the numerical scheme at the cell level.
 In the second approach introduced in \cite{albi2025robust}, the control is initially computed at the level of individual particles, taking into account the local state of the system.
 The particle-level information is then interpolated to define an average magnetic field within each cell.
 This approach allows for a finer resolution of the control, as it captures sub-cell variations in the plasma dynamics before producing a cell-averaged control.
 Consequently, it can provide a more accurate representation of the magnetic field needed to steer the plasma toward the desired configuration, particularly in regions where strong gradients or localized effects are present.
 Numerical experiments will show a comparison between the two different approaches, proving the efficiency of both strategies.

 The rest of the paper is organized as follows.
 In Section \ref{sec:problem_setting} we formulate the problem in polar coordinates and we introduce the first order semi-implicit Particle-In-Cell scheme that we will employ for simulations.
 In Section \ref{sec:control} we formulate the two control problems in polar coordinates.
 In Section \ref{sec:numerical_exp} we conduct different numerical experiments to demonstrate the accuracy and efficiency of the proposed strategies.
 Finally, in Section \ref{sec:conclusion} we highlight possible future research lines.